MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/change-the-billing-state-of-a-subscription-for-a-user.md

 > [!NOTE]
 > This method can only be used by developer accounts that have been provisioned by Microsoft to be able to create subscription add-ons for Universal Windows Platform (UWP) apps.
 Subscription add-ons are currently not available to most developer accounts.

+The [Microsoft.StoreServices library](https://github.com/microsoft/Microsoft-Store-Services) provides the functionality of this method through the StoreServicesClient.RecurrenceChangeAysnc API.

 ## Prerequisites